Sagarpatidar0/Twitter-Extension/README.md

 5. Open a pull request.

 ## Support
-For any issues or questions, please contact our support team at support@smarttweet.com.
+For any issues or questions, please contact us.

 ## License
 SmartTweet is licensed under the MIT License.
 See the LICENSE file for more details.